umgbhalla/starred/README.md

 ## TypeScript

-- [electric-sql/pglite](https://github.com/electric-sql/pglite) - Lightweight Postgres packaged as WASM into a TypeScript library for the browser, Node.js, Bun and Deno
 - [BuilderIO/micro-agent](https://github.com/BuilderIO/micro-agent) - An AI agent that writes (actually useful) code for you
 - [cohere-ai/cohere-toolkit](https://github.com/cohere-ai/cohere-toolkit) - Cohere Toolkit is a collection of prebuilt components enabling users to quickly build and deploy RAG applications.
 - [Chaoyingz/flect](https://github.com/Chaoyingz/flect) - A full-stack framework that integrates FastAPI and React.